dwedigital/pugsql_test/readme.md

 `python app.py create`

+* you can then use the below make_users method to populate the table

 ## Available methods

+* make_users - takes a number for the number of fake uses you want to create
 * find - takes an id and returns the user
 * update - takes an id and a string for first_name
 * delete - takes an user id and deletes the row